royalrizen/Melody-Discord-Bot/README.md

 ## Hosting

 You can use [render.com](https://render.com) to host your own private instance.
-Go to cron-jobs website and create a new ping service using the flask web server url obtained from render's dashboard.
+Create a web service and import the GitHub repository.
+Add the necessary environment variables and deploy.
+Now, go to [cron-jobs](https://cron-job.org/en/) website and create a new ping service using the flask web server url obtained from render's dashboard.